rafaskb/Boom/README.md

 - You must **only** use Boom to play audio.
   - Boom works by applying effects and filters directly to OpenAL, but libGDX doesn't know that.
 When Sounds and Music are played directly through `Sound.play()` and `Music.play()`, whatever Boom effect is currently active will bleed to them.
   - Just play your audio through the `Boom` class and you'll be fine!
 - Boom channels can't have more than 2 effects applied at once.
-This is an OpenAL limitation.
+This is a libGDX limitation.

 ## Example App